dprint/dprint/website/cli.md

 dprint fmt --incremental
 ```

-Alternatively, you may specify this in the `.dprintrc.json` configuration file:
+Alternatively, you may specify this in the `.dprintrc.json` configuration file (recommended):

 ```jsonc
 {